ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 Upon receiving the Join Request, the KDC processes it as defined in {{Section 4.3.1 of RFC9594}} and returns a success or error response.

-If the 'client\_cred' parameter is present, the KDC verifies the signature in the 'client\_cred\_verify' parameter.
+If the joining node is not requesting to join the group exclusively as a Subscriber and the 'client_cred' parameter does not specify the empty CBOR byte string (0x40), the KDC verifies the signature in the 'client_cred_verify' parameter.
 As PoP input, the KDC uses the value of the 'scope' parameter from the Join Request as a CBOR byte string, concatenated with N_S encoded as a CBOR byte string, concatenated with N_C encoded as a CBOR byte string.

-As public key of the joining node, the KDC uses either the one included in the authentication credential retrieved from the 'client\_cred' parameter of the Join Request, or the one from the already stored authentication credential from previous interactions with the joining node.
+As public key of the joining node, the KDC uses the one included in the authentication credential retrieved from the 'client\_cred' parameter of the Join Request.
 The KDC verifies the signature used as PoP evidence by means of the public key of the joining node, according to the signature algorithm used in the group and possible corresponding parameters.

+Instead, if the joining node is not requesting to join the group exclusively as a Subscriber and the 'client_cred' parameter specifies the empty CBOR byte string (0x40), the KDC verifies that it is storing exactly one eligible authentication credential for the joining node (e.g., of the format accepted in the group).

-In case of any Join Request error, the KDC and the joining node follow the procedure defined in {{join-error}}.
+In case an error occur when processing the Join Request, the KDC and the joining node follow what is defined in {{Section 4.3.1 of RFC9594}}, complemented by what is defined in {{join-error}} of the present document.

 In case of success, the KDC responds with a Join Response, whose payload is formatted as a CBOR map and MUST contain the following fields as per {{Section 4.3.1 of RFC9594}}: